 She worked as a news reporter for nearly five years at The Tennessean, covering crime, courts and transportation.
 She also spent more than three years at the Florida Times-Union covering higher education, health and crime issues, and more than two years writing about higher education at the Omaha World-Herald.

 Howard is originally from Rhode Island and graduated from Salve Regina University in Newport, R.I.
+She is a volunteer with Big Brothers Big Sisters and Hugh O’Brian Youth Leadership (HOBY).

 Alexandra Kanik / KyCIR Data Reporter